afk-codze/FanGuard-Analytics/README.md

 Edge-AI predictive-maintenance node for server-rack fans

 ## Introduction
 Server-rack fans are critical to datacentre uptime, but mechanical wear gradually introduces excessive vibration and current spikes that precede outright failure. **FanGuard** sits directly on the fan power rail, sampling both vibration (MPU6050, 3-axis) and power draw (INA219).
+Specifically, this IoT project is developed for **Sapienza University’s DIAG** structure, focusing on maintaining **high availability** and **fault tolerance** for the laboratory servers.
 A lightweight anomaly-detection model runs in real-time on an **ESP32** under **FreeRTOS**, pushing alerts to the facility’s MQTT broker and main control dashboard.

 ![ChatGPT Image May 15, 2025, 03_28_13 PM](https://github.com/user-attachments/assets/df8f4223-56ef-4024-b31e-7067eb2008d1)